What we think

 The NHS Five Year Forward View, the NHS Long Term Plan and more recently the Health and Social Care White Paper set out a welcome vision of joined-up services and a system built on collaboration rather than competition.
 This agenda has been taken forward by integrated care systems (ICSs), which bring together providers and commissioners of NHS services with local authorities and other local partners to plan health and care services in 42 areas across the country.
 ICSs offer an important opportunity to improve population health through genuine partnership working between the NHS, local government, the voluntary and community sector and local communities.

-The proposals in the White Paper have now been incorporated into the Health and Care Bill, which will progress through parliament in the autumn of 2021.
-We welcome the Bill, which sets out a legislative framework to support collaboration and make further progress in integrating care by putting ICSs on a statutory footing.
+The proposals in the White Paper have now been passed as part of the Health and Care Act, which came into effect from July 2022.
+We welcome the Act, which sets out a legislative framework to support collaboration and make further progress in integrating care by putting ICSs on a statutory footing.
 However, these are complex reforms and it is vital that they are underpinned by a clear narrative describing how they will benefit patients, service users and communities.
 Working alongside National Voices, Age UK and the Richmond Group of charities, we have developed a joint vision that sets out how the reforms can improve health and care.